nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 6-Oct-2022

+Bitmap Transformer Project: It took a bit longer than I thought it would, but I completed this project today!
+While writing up method descriptions I realized many methods were too busy, and some basic checks were not being done at all, or not very well.
+Also, while writing unit tests I realized there was some logical processing flow that didn't make sense, so some refactoring had to be done.

+Key Takeaways:

+1. I should have worked through the bitmap support problem I ran into rather than just moving to PNG.
+Not a big deal, but it does raise a question about the name of the app.
+1. The Main entry point is a static method.
+That means instantiation is not required for entry.
+Other methods that App needs might need to be non-static, so take that into consideration when building a console app.
+1. In hindsight it would have been better to do more design planning for this project, and the general flow would have been better.
+For example, a better naming scheme for methods, and the order the methods needed to be called, and when the app would exit, would have been better designed.
+1. Exception handling was, exceptional, in the busy sort of sense.
+If I was to do this again I would try to track exception handling paths better so they were easier to track and manage during dev and test cycles.
+1. Building the app to run in IntelliJ IDEA is different than producing Artifacts (JAR files and errata) for execution outside of the IDE.
+1. Gradle is a different beast.
+It is easy to forget the requirements to get initialize, build, test, and run a project properly.
+Review notes in bitmap-transformer and other places to get through these challenges.
+1. Working with graphics is complex.
+Lots of math can be involved, and the existing Libraries in Java are not documented to my liking.
+At least docs existed and it was good that I found some example usages online and leveraged that code, then refactored it to apply to this project.
+1. A good hands-on test is to re-use the same file over-and-over when reading and writing files.
+Running Bitmap Transformer JAR against a bitmap file multiple times would fail after 1-2 transformations.
+Not sure why, and don't plan to persue it at this time, but this is something that could happen on other projects where file Create, Read, and Update operations are performed.
+1. REGEX can be a beast!
+I know this, but it got me again in this project.
+I have to step very carefully through the capture requirements and filtering in/out specific character and groups of characters in strings.
+It is easy to make a REGEX that is too complex for the problem at hand.
+Use REGEX101 and throw all known pass and fail garbage at it so it is clear what my defined REGEX string might actually do in a Pattern Matcher.

+Behavioral questions: I addressed two of these today.
+One was a revisit, the other was one I hadn't responded to before.

 ## Wednesday 5-Oct-2022

 At this point I've deployed a new React website a few times.
 If from here-on-out I continue doing React Web Dev, I'm sure it wouldn't be an issue to know how to deploy a new React site, or add React to an existing one.
 However, right now I have many different tasks on my self-assigned plate, from web dev, to Java dev, to software design, project management, and algorithm studies.
 This makes it difficult to be an expert in any one area, and I recognize the power of knowing React and web development so it is important to have some key takeaways to look back on.